jamf/Notifier/README.md

 3. A copy of this project downloaded, & the Notifier.xcodeproj file loaded into Xcode

 ### Re-signing
-Notifier is made up of 3 applications, the enclosing Notifier.app & the sub apps with one used to post Alert notifications & another Banner notifications.
+Notifier is made up of three applications, the enclosing Notifier.app & the sub apps with one used to post Alert notifications & another Banner notifications.

-As such, all three will need to be re-signed with your developer cerificate & it worth making sure this is all compileable before proceeding.
+As such, all three will need to be re-signed with your developer certificate & it worth making sure this is all compile-able before proceeding.

 See [this guide](https://help.apple.com/xcode/mac/current/#/dev23aab79b4), for where to change the signing identity per app.

-Those steps will need to be repeated for each of the 3 apps, & they are highlighted in the Xcode screenshot below:
+Those steps will need to be repeated for each of the three apps, & they are highlighted in the Xcode screenshot below:

 <p align="center"><img src="/../assets/images/Apps-Highlighted.png" height="400"></p>